Code of Conduct

-- Negative or offensive remarks related to gender, gender identity and expression, sexual orientation, disability, mental illness, socioeconomic status or background, neuro(a)typicality, physical appearance, body size, clothing, race, or religion.
+- Negative or offensive remarks related to gender, gender identity and expression, sexual orientation, disability, mental health condition, socioeconomic status or background, neuro(a)typicality, physical appearance, body size, clothing, race, or religion.
 Consider that calling attention to differences can feel alienating.

 - Touching people without their affirmative consent